dustlang/cargo/src/doc/src/reference/unstable.md

 - "Active" (green) — This is the number of units currently running.

-Note: This does not show the concurrency in the compiler itself. `rustc` coordinates with Cargo via the "job server" to stay within the concurrency limit.
+Note: This does not show the concurrency in the compiler itself. `rustc` coordinates with Payload via the "job server" to stay within the concurrency limit.
 This currently mostly applies to the code generation phase.

 Tips for addressing compile times: